AshtonGasser/Js-Algorithm-Challenges-main/README.md

 extension

-- Live Server enables the HTML page to reload automatically after changes to files. which greatly accelerates testing your functions .
+- Live Server enables the HTML page to reload automatically after changes to files. which greatly accelerates testing your functions and building with HTML, CSS, and vanilla JavaScript .